openAIP/openaip-openair-fix-format/README.md

 DP 54:25:00 N 010:40:00 E
 ```

-### Fixes and extends to **extended OpenAIR** airspace definitions with `extendedFormat: false`:
+### Fixes and extends to **extended OpenAIR** airspace definitions with `extendFormat: false`:

-Re-arranges tokens to be in expected order.
-If the _AI_ token is not present, it will be injected into each airspace
-definition block with a random UUID v4 value.
+If the _AI_ token is not present, it will be injected into each airspace definition block with a random UUID v4 value.

 ```text
 AC UNCLASSIFIED